 As fellow alum from the same alma mater (whoosh), Brooke partnered with data fanatic and GIS expert Adrianna Maberry under the Texas Civic Ambassador Program through the Annette Strauss Institute for Civic Life to conceive Lone Star Parity Project.
 This complementary duo began combining the value of firsthand experience with the power of data science to answer the question “How many women serve in local government?”
 By utilizing their specialties, Brooke and Adrianna have gathered a team of influential changemakers from across the State of Texas under the mission of sharing novel research, trends, and advice that informs the public on women’s representation in local politics.

-We have gathered upwards of 10,000 data points over the past three election cycles.
+Data points gathered over the past three election cycles

 Organizations working with us in our Affiliate Network